rira100000000/omamori/README.md

     *   `brakeman`: Additional command-line options for Brakeman.
     *   `bundler_audit`: Additional command-line options for Bundler-Audit.
 *   `language`: Language setting for the details provided in AI analysis reports.
 Defaults to English (`en`).

+## .omamoriignore File

+The `.omamoriignore` file allows you to exclude specific files and directories from the scan target.
+Its behavior is similar to a `.gitignore` file, but with the following considerations:

+*   **Effective Modes:** It is only effective in `--all` mode or when scanning specified files/directories.
+*   **Ineffective Mode:** In `diff` mode (i.e., `omamori scan` without arguments), the `.omamoriignore` file is ignored.
+This is because `diff` mode only targets changes retrieved by `git diff`.
+*   **Format:** Each line specifies one pattern.
+Lines starting with `#` are treated as comments.
+It is recommended to append a `/` to directory patterns (e.g., `vendor/`).
+Patterns are evaluated using simple prefix matching (e.g., `config/initializers` matches `config/initializers/devise.rb`).
+Wildcards (`*`) are not currently supported.

+When you run the `omamori init` command, a `.omamoriignore` file pre-filled with patterns for common files and directories to ignore in a Rails project will be generated.
+You can edit this file as needed.

 ## Demo Files